Stuycs-K/finalproject-09-wu-daniel-shi-ian-lee-ethan-1/devlogs/DEVLOG-Ethan.md

 Discussed presentations with other sha groups.

 ### 2025-05-28 - Brief description
-Finished compression methods and working on implentation within the chunking loop
+finished right rotate right shift and started testing; initialized variables a-h started compression methods and working on implentation within the chunking loop